 Tenancy agreement clauses that cover damages by pets

-You don’t actually need any.
+You don’t actually need any specific pet-related clauses for this.

 Tenancy agreements and professional cleaning clauses